cHaden/chaden.github.io/_posts/2016-05-02-using-procs-in-case-statements.markdown

 {% endhighlight %}

 ...but, what if you want to switch based on a more involved set of rules?
 Maybe, if the value is odd, or falls within a range of values.
-Did you know what you can just throw a proc in there?
+Did you know that you can just throw a proc in there?

 {% highlight ruby %}